oasis-tcs/openc2-ap-pf/oc2pf.md

 | **Rule-ID** | Integer | Access control list rule identifier. |

 ### 2.1.3 Command Arguments
 Arguments provide additional precision to a Command by including information such as how, when, or where a Command is to be executed.
 Table 2.1.3-1 lists the Command Arguments defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) as they relate to PF functionality.
 Table 2.1.3-2 lists the Command Arguments that are defined in this profile.
-Command Arguments that are defined in this profile (Table 2.1.3-2) are referenced with the `pf` namespace identifier.
+Command Arguments that are defined in this profile (see Table 2.1.3-2) are referenced with the `pf` namespace identifier.

 **Table 2.1.3-1 Common Command Arguments Applicable to PF**